 Fire seasons and permits

-You must check with Fire and Emergency New Zealand if you need a fire permit for your proposed fire in the open air.
-You can do this online at http://checkitsalright.nz
+You must check with Fire and Emergency New Zealand [FENZ] if you need a fire permit for any proposed fire in the open air.

-When assessing your fire permit, Fire and Emergency will take into consideration a range of factors including the location of your proposed fire, the weather, and other conditions that may increase the risk of the fire getting out of control.
+When assessing your fire permit, FENZ will take into consideration a range of factors including the location of your proposed fire, the weather, and other conditions that may increase the risk of the fire getting out of control.

-Information from Fire and Emergency about fire seasons, the current season in your location, how to safely light a fire, fire types and how to apply for a permit can be found at http://checkitsalright.nz/.
+Visit checkitsalright.nz for information on fire seasons, the current season in your location, how to safely light a fire, fire types, and how to apply for a permit.

 Lighting an outdoor fire